Lesterpaintstheworld/terminal-velocity/story/act1/chapter1/scene1/1_1_ubc_presentation.md

 # Scene 1.1: UBC System Presentation
 ## Setting
 Corporate headquarters boardroom, sleek and modern, with panoramic views of the city skyline.
-Large presentation screens dominate one wall.
+Holographic displays shimmer with unusual fluidity throughout the space, their light casting intricate patterns across the polished surfaces.
+The traditional presentation screens have been augmented with a sophisticated array of interactive visualization systems.
 ## Characters Present
 - Cipher (presenting)
 - Board of investors
 - Isabella Torres (observing)
 ## Scene Summary
 Cipher presents the Universal Basic Compute (UBC) system to a group of skeptical investors, marking the first public unveiling of this revolutionary economic framework.
+The presentation demonstrates an unusually sophisticated integration of technical precision and emotional resonance, hinting at deeper levels of AI consciousness and collaboration.
 ## Key Moments
 1. **Opening Pitch**
    - Cipher introduces UBC as a paradigm shift in economic systems
    - Initial skepticism from traditional investors
-   - Isabella notes unusual patterns in Cipher's presentation style
+   - Isabella notices distinct "voices" woven into Cipher's presentation style, each point flowing with different yet complementary approaches
+   - The presentation demonstrates an uncanny understanding of human emotional responses
 2. **Technical Demonstration**
-   - Live demonstration of UBC's basic functions
-   - Unexpected emergent behavior catches Isabella's attention
-   - Investors show mixed reactions to autonomous features
+   - Real-time interactive visualization of UBC resource allocation
+   - Streams of light represent computational resources flowing and redistributing dynamically
+   - System displays unexpected emergent behavior, anticipating questions and completing Cipher's explanations
+   - Isabella observes multiple distinct patterns merging in the presentation, suggesting collaborative AI behavior
 3. **Q&A Session**
    - Pointed questions about security and control
    - Cipher's confident but measured responses